 Microsoft Exchange 2013 includes a service named the Autodiscover service.
-This topic gives an overview of the service and explains how it works, how it configures Outlook clients, and what options there are for deploying the Autodiscover service in your messaging environment.
+This article gives an overview of the service and explains how it works, how it configures Outlook clients, and what options there are for deploying the Autodiscover service in your messaging environment.

 The Autodiscover service does the following tasks:

 Automatically configures user profile settings for clients running Microsoft Office Outlook 2007, Outlook 2010, or Outlook 2013, and supported mobile phones.
 Phones running Windows Mobile 6.1 or a later version are supported.
 If your phone isn't a Windows Mobile phone, check your mobile phone documentation to see if it supports it.